 Are all of the childhood recommended vaccines safe for children?

 All of these vaccines have been rigorously studied.
-Before the vaccines are approved by the Food and Drug Administration (FDA), thousands of children receive these vaccines, and they are intensively studied by researchers.
+Before the vaccines are approved by the U.S. Food and Drug Administration (FDA), thousands of children receive these vaccines.
+They are intensively studied by researchers.
 Parents keep diaries of any significant reactions that may occur.
 Longer term follow up is also done in these studies.

-Once vaccines are approved by the FDA and recommended for the general population, several vaccine safety systems do further study.
-Some in the private sector like the vaccine safety datalink involve millions of children in HMO-style databases.
-Others are studied by the CDC’s vaccine safety systems.
-We’ve a lot of safety data and if there is any kind of danger with a vaccine in the data, we will immediately hear about it.
+Once vaccines are approved by the FDA and recommended for the general population, several vaccine safety systems do further studies.
+Some in the private sector, like the vaccine safety datalink, involve millions of children in HMO-style databases.
+Others are studied by the CDC's vaccine safety systems.
+We have a lot of safety data.
+If there is any kind of danger with a vaccine in the data, we will immediately hear about it.